Touch of the Divine

 And every one of them is in demand.

-They are searched for, and if found, they are trained.
+They are searched for, found, and they are trained.

 Given access to the peak of technology and to the deepest parts of themselves.